Icewind Dale II: Story

 The game begins as the player's group of mercenaries arrives by ship to defend Targos.
 They report to the town palisade and fend off an assault by the goblin army.
-Afterwards, the mayor of Targos orders them to start an offensive on the goblin army.
-The group kills the chieftain of the army, and discovers that he was under the command of a woman named Sherincal.
+Afterward, the mayor of Targos orders them to launch an offensive against the goblin army.
+The group kills the army's chieftain and discovers he was under the command of a woman named Sherincal.
 When they return to Targos, the mayor asks them to rendezvous with reinforcements from Neverwinter.
 The group travels to meet them in an airship piloted by Oswald Fiddlebender.

 A storm causes the ship to crash, and the group awakens to discover that a glacier blocks the reinforcements' path.
 While investigating the glacier, the group finds Sherincal, a half-dragon, guarding the entrance to an Aurilite temple.
-They learn that Sherincal leads the Legion of the Chimera's western forces, and that the leaders of the Legion of the Chimera, cambion twins named Isair and Madae, reside in the Severed Hand.
+They learn that Sherincal leads the Legion of the Chimera's western forces and the leaders of the Legion of the Chimera, cambion twins named Isair and Madae, reside in the Severed Hand.
 Inside the Aurilite temple, the group finds a prisoner from Kuldahar, who asks them to warn Kuldahar of the threat posed by the Legion of the Chimera.
-After this, the group creates a passage through the glacier, and meets with the reinforcements.
+The group then creates a passage through the glacier and meets with the reinforcements.

-As the group travels to Kuldahar, they meet a drow (dark elf) named Nym, who tells them that the pass to Kuldahar is guarded by the Legion of the Chimera, and that an alternate path through the Underdark exists.
+As the group travels to Kuldahar, they meet a drow (dark elf) named Nym, who tells them the pass to Kuldahar is guarded by the Legion of the Chimera and an alternate path through the Underdark exists.
 Later, Isair and Madae locate the group with information from Nym.
-They state their intention to attack Kuldahar, and warn the group to not interfere.
+They state their intention to attack Kuldahar and warn the group to not interfere.
 The group then passes through the Black Raven Monastery to enter the Underdark.
 After exiting the Underdark, they are flown to Kuldahar by Oswald Fiddlebender.

 When the group lands in Kuldahar, they discover it has been invaded by the Legion of the Chimera.
-They meet the Archdruid of Kuldahar, who tells them that a portal has been opened to allow yuan-ti from the Jungles of Chult to assault Kuldahar.
-After the group prevents the attack, the Archdruid tells them that they may reach the Severed Hand through an exit at the bottom floor of the Dragon's Eye.
-The group travels through Dragon's Eye, and proceeds to the Severed Hand.
+They meet the Archdruid of Kuldahar, who tells them that a portal has been opened to allow yuan-ti from the jungles of Chult to assault Kuldahar.
+After the group prevents the attack, the Archdruid tells them they may reach the Severed Hand through an exit on the bottom floor of the Dragon's Eye.
+The group travels through the Dragon's Eye and proceeds to the Severed Hand.
 Once inside, they learn that the war between the Ten Towns and the Legion of the Chimera was caused by the mayor of Bryn Shander, who had sent Isair and Madae poisoned food.
 They also discover that a mythal that was cast on the Severed Hand has been corrupted, and the structure will be transported to the plane of limbo.
-Eventually, the group finds Isair and Madae, and kills them.
+Eventually, the group finds Isair and Madae and kills them.